metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_external_secret_v1alpha1_manifest.md

 Optional:

-- `creation_policy` (String) CreationPolicy defines rules on how to create the resulting Secret Defaults to 'Owner'
+- `creation_policy` (String) CreationPolicy defines rules on how to create the resulting SecretDefaults to 'Owner'
 - `immutable` (Boolean) Immutable defines if the final secret will be immutable
-- `name` (String) Name defines the name of the Secret resource to be managed This field is immutable Defaults to the .metadata.name of the ExternalSecret resource
+- `name` (String) Name defines the name of the Secret resource to be managedThis field is immutableDefaults to the .metadata.name of the ExternalSecret resource
 - `template` (Attributes) Template defines a blueprint for the created Secret resource. (see [below for nested schema](#nestedatt--spec--target--template))

 <a id="nestedatt--spec--target--template"></a>